-For self-control problems, the unbiased benchmark b_k^V is playing the lottery "the right amount" instead of "too little" or "too much."
-The relationship between lottery spending and self-control problems is not as close to linear as with the other five bias proxies.
+self-control problems is not as close to linear as with the other five bias proxies.
 To the left of zero, a stronger feeling that one plays the lottery "too little" is not clearly associated with spending.
 We thus recode negative values as 0 for the regressions and predictions described below.
 To the right of zero, a stronger feeling that one plays "too much" is positively associated with spending, suggesting that self-control problems might contribute to overconsumption.
-This contribution may be limited, however, because the circle sizes indicate that 71 percent of people report playing "the right amount," and more people report playing "too little" than "too much."
+This contribution may be limited, however, because the circle sizes indicate that 71% of people report playing "the right amount," and more people report playing "too little" than "too much."

-For financial illiteracy and statistical mistakes, we define the unbiased benchmarks b_k^V as the best scores in the sample.
+For financial illiteracy and statistical mistakes, we define the unbiased benchmarks $b_k^V$ as the best scores in the sample.
 For financial illiteracy, this is answering all eight questions correctly, and statistical mistakes is constructed so that 0 is the best score in the sample.
 The best fit lines' upward slopes mean that people with higher financial illiteracy and more statistical mistakes spend more on lotteries.
 The figure suggests that this might contribute to overconsumption: many people score relatively poorly on these two scales, and people with the worst scores spend 100 log points more on the lottery than people with the best scores.

-For overoptimism, we define the unbiased benchmark b_k^V as predicting no difference between one's own lottery winnings and the average person's lottery winnings.
-The figure suggests that overoptimism may not contribute much to overconsumption: there is little relationship between overoptimism and spending, and 65 percent of people reported the same expected earnings for themselves and the average player.
+For overoptimism, we define the unbiased benchmark $b_k^V$ as predicting no difference between one's own lottery winnings and the average person's lottery winnings.
+The figure suggests that overoptimism may not contribute much to overconsumption: there is little relationship between overoptimism and spending, and 65% of people reported the same expected earnings for themselves and the average player.
 The lack of relationship between overoptimism and spending is unsurprising given the low test-retest reliability.

-For expected returns, the unbiased benchmark b_k^V is 60 percent: the true share of state lottery ticket sales that are given out as prizes, using data reported in panel (b) of Appendix Figure A1.
+For expected returns, the unbiased benchmark $b_k^V$ is 60%: the true share of state lottery ticket sales that are given out as prizes, using data reported in Supplementary Appendix Figure A1(b).
 The best fit line's upward slope means that people who think the expected returns are higher spend more on lotteries.
-Most of the mass is to the left of b_k^V , and the average person believes that only 29 percent of lottery spending is returned to winners.
-This suggests that people might play more if they didn't underestimate the expected returns.
+Most of the mass is to the left of $b_k^V$ , and the average person believes that only 29% of lottery spending is returned to winners.
+This suggests that people might play more if they did not underestimate the expected returns.

-Finally, the unbiased benchmark b_k^V for predicted life satisfaction is the actual effect from Lindqvist, Ostling, and Cesarini (2020): an additional \$100,000 of lottery winnings increased life satisfaction by 0.071 points on the 0-10 scale.
+Finally, the unbiased benchmark $b_k^V$ for predicted life satisfaction is the actual effect from Lindqvist et al. (2020): an additional \$100,000 of lottery winnings increased life satisfaction by 0.071 points on the 0-10 scale.
 The slope of the best fit line suggests that predicting that additional winnings increase life satisfaction by 1 additional point on the 0-10 scale is associated with spending about 4.3 log points more on lottery tickets.

+5.3.3.
 Regression estimates.
 To test whether these relationships survive controls for demographics and preferences, we estimate the following regression:

-$$\ln(s_i+1) = \tau \tilde{\boldsymbol{b}}i + \beta \boldsymbol{x}i + \epsilon_i.$$ (16)
+$$\ln(s_i+1) = \tau \tilde{\boldsymbol{b}}i + \boldsymbol{\beta} \boldsymbol{x}i + \boldsymbol{\epsilon}i.$$ (16)

 Table 6 presents results.
-Column 1 presents the full model, column 2 presents the regression without any controls, and columns 3 and 4 progressively add controls.
+Column 1 presents the full model, Column 2 presents the regression without any controls, and Columns 3 and 4 progressively add controls.
 Column 1 shows that four of the unconditional relationships from Figure 6 survive controls: self-control problems, financial illiteracy, statistical mistakes, and expected returns are all strongly conditionally associated with lottery spending, while overoptimism and predicted life satisfaction are not.
 All the estimated $\hat{\tau}$ coefficients are positive.